 The U.S. Housing and Urban Development (HUD) HOME Investment Partnership Program (HOME) was created to provide federal assistance to states to produce decent and affordable housing opportunities, particularly housing for low- and very low-income households.
 The Division of Energy, Housing and Community Resources (DEHCR) allocates HOME funding to support the Tenant-Based Rental Assistance (TBRA) program in non-HOME entitlement areas in Wisconsin.
-Contracts are awarded to applicant agencies on a two-year funding cycle to provide rental assistance to individuals and households that have incomes at or below 60 percent of the County Median Income (CMI) and meet other eligibility requirements.
-Because the TBRA program allows local flexibility in many program design areas, DEHCR allows applicant agencies to develop their own community-specific programs.
-TBRA programs must comply with HOME regulations such as tenant occupancy and income requirements, unit and rent standards, and administrative performance.
-Applicant agencies awarded funding are subject to performance indicators, such as participation levels, affirmative outreach efforts, and availability of suitable housing.
+Contracts are awarded to applicant agencies on a two-year funding cycle to provide rent assistance to individuals and households that have incomes at or below 60 percent of the County Median Income (CMI) and are experiencing housing instability including homelessness or at risk of homelessness.
+Applicant agencies have the flexibility to develop community specific projects and further define their target population(s).
+TBRA programs must comply with HOME regulations such as tenant occupancy and income requirements, unit and rent standards, and administrative tasks.
+Applicant agencies who are awarded funding are subject to performance indicators, such as participation levels, affirmative outreach efforts, and availability of suitable housing.
 As with all HUD HOME programs, the TBRA program requires a best effort to provide 25 percent match.
 Eligible match items cannot include a client's portion of the rent or any federal funding sources.

 Eligibility